Mask Configuration in Blazor Input Mask Component

 Regular expression

-In the following example, regular expression has been set for each input places.
+In the following example, a regular expression is set for each input position.

 @using Syncfusion.Blazor.Inputs